ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 * other is a zero length bstr
 * SuppPrivInfo is omitted

-An example `cnf` structure specifying HMAC-based key derivation of a symmetric key with SHA-256 as pseudo-random function and a random salt value is provided in {{kdf-cnf}}.
+The ACE_Salt `cnf` structure specifying HMAC-based key derivation of a symmetric key with SHA-256 as hash function and a random salt value is provided in {{kdf-cnf}}.

 ~~~~~~~~~~
 cnf : {
+  ACE_Salt : {
     kty  : symmetric,
     alg  : HKDF-SHA-256,
     salt : h'eIiOFCa9lObw'
+  }
 }
 ~~~~~~~~~~
 {: #kdf-cnf title="Key Derivation Specification in an Access Token"}